Naageswar/terraform-zero-2-mastery/README.md

 #### Variables and Outputs in Terraform

-Discover the power of variables for dynamic configurations.
+Discover the poIr of variables for dynamic configurations.
 Learn how to define, declare, and utilize variables effectively.
 Explore outputs to retrieve and display essential information.

 #### Conditional Expressions and Functions

 Elevate your configurations with conditional expressions, adding logic to your code.
-We'll introduce you to Terraform's built-in functions for tasks like string manipulation and calculations.
+I'll introduce you to Terraform's built-in functions for tasks like string manipulation and calculations.

 #### Debugging and Formatting Terraform Files